 To get an idea of what the test will look like and how you will interact with the touch screen you should avoid the practice modules provided by Roads and Maritime Services.
 These modules do not simulate the real test and are not particularly helpful in preparing you for Part 2 of the DQT.

-Luckily, the South Australian version of Roads and Maritime Services has a handy resource that simulates the test reasonably accurately.
+Luckily, Driving Test NSW has a handy resource that simulates the test reasonably accurately.
 Some of the clips they use are so similar to those in the real test you could easily argue they are the same footage.
 There are 5 practice tests, each with 7 questions for a total of 35 questions.

 However, these practice tests are designed to prepare users for a version of the HPT.
 As such, each question requires you to respond either once or not at all.
 In Part 2 of the DQT, you will be required to respond as many times as is appropriate based on the clip (from no response through to multiple responses).
 It is important to keep this in mind while preparing for your DQT.
 Although this is the number one (and essentially only) resource to practically prepare for Part 2 of the DQT, it is not the perfect preparation and you need to remember the requirements of the DQT when using this resource.

-You can find links to the South Australian practice tests and Driving Test NSW commentary on the appropriate responses here.
+You can find links to the practice tests and Driving Test NSW commentary on the appropriate responses here.